billbudge/WebEditorFramework/examples/functioncharts/README.md

   <img src="./resources/quicksort2.svg"  alt="" title="Using quicksort to sort an array.">
 </figure>

-The key features in our diagram are:
+The key features in this diagram are:

 1. The 'adapter' function uses the array indexed getter to implement the comparison functions.
 1. It uses the getter and setter to create an indexed let-like function, which can be passed to the 'swap' we implemented before.
 The output isn't needed, but we must 'use' it to drive the side effects.
 1. We use the adpater to implement two pivot selection algorithms.
-The adapter is useful since it implements 'swap', and the pivot functions generally must swap the selected pivot with the element at 'lo'.
+The adapter is useful since it implements 'swap', and the pivot functions in general swap the selected pivot with the element at 'lo'.
+1. Finally, we call 'quicksort' on our abstracted array, using the adapter, and choosing the "median-of-3" pivot function.

 Code fragment for Median of the 3 elements at 'lo', 'mid', and 'hi'.
 ```ts